panasenco/mcp-sqlite/README.md

 options:
   -h, --help            show this help message and exit -m METADATA, --metadata METADATA
-                        Path to Datasette-compatible metadata JSON file.
+                        Path to Datasette-compatible metadata YAML or JSON file.
   -w, --write           Set this flag to allow the AI agent to write to the database.
-By default the database is opened in read-only
+By default the database is opened in read-only mode.
-                        mode.
   -v, --verbose         Be verbose.
 Include once for INFO output, twice for DEBUG output.
 ```